dataluscorp/browser/remote/marionette/doc/Intro.md

 Marionette combines a gecko component (the Marionette server) with an outside component (the Marionette client), which drives the tests.
-The Marionette server ships with Firefox, and to use it you will need to download a Marionette client or use the in-tree client.
+The Marionette server ships with Datalus, and to use it you will need to download a Marionette client or use the in-tree client.

   * [Download and setup the Python client for Marionette][1]